CastleCSS/castlecss-forms/README.md

 The form files are part of the [CastleCSS Package](https://github.com/CastleCSS/castlecss).

 ## How to install
-There are three ways to install CastleCSS Forms:

 - Install via [npm](https://www.npmjs.com/): ```npm install castlecss-forms -S``` (see [below](#getting-started) for a step-by-step guide)
 - Require it in your own npm package
 - Download or clone the package